 In the end, it's always a good idea to calculate your deductions with the standard deduction and also an itemized deduction.
 As a business owner, you are always better off finding the higher deduction.

 At the end of the day, though, the IRS wants to help fledgling and experienced self-owned businesses.
+They offer a ton of ways to reduce your duty like the Goodwill tax deduction.
 All that's left to do is search out the expenses or deductions that are just waiting for self-employed workers to capitalize on.
 I mean, you want to reduce the total on your tax bill, right?

 That's where Bonsai comes in.
 If you are interested in getting a leg up on your year-end tax forms, check out our tax receipt organizer.
 We have everything you need to run your freelance and contracting business.
 It’s free to get started, and who knows--maybe we can get you all 21 tax deductions from this list and more!

 Disclaimer: Tax rules frequently change and are highly specific to your situation.
 Please consult a qualified tax advisor for tax advice.

 A verbal contract (formally called an oral contract) refers to an agreement between two parties that's made —you guessed it— verbally.